ericclaus14/CyrusBackupSolution/README.md

       6. Owner
    2. That the Type property is identical to the cooresponding value in the Switch statement in the Backup Job Type section of Cyrus.ps1.
 6. Test, test, test!

+## Using the Web Dashboard
+The web dashboard for Cyrus Backup Solution should be accessible at http://<ip address of server>:<port defined for the site in IIS (typically 80)>

+The dashboard consists of a home page with links to pages for each item being backed up with Cyrus.
+On these individual pages are tables containing a list of each backup for that item.